Coping With Flooding

 - Wash up or shower thoroughly with soap and clean water after contact or swimming in any surface waters, regardless of whether they are flooded or not.

-For more information about beach health, see Wisconsin beach monitoring and assessments.
+For more information about beach health, visit our Beaches pages.

 Higher, faster water flows and debris are also threats after heavy rain and flooding.